-This is because, unlike open-field farming, greenhouse farming involves growing crops in a controlled environment.
-Open-house farming, on the other hand, is dependent on many unpredictable and uncontrollable factors.
-This makes it a not-so-stable affair for those who are in farming to make money.
+Unlike open-field farming, greenhouse farming involves growing crops in a controlled environment.
+On the other hand, open-house farming depends on many unpredictable and uncontrollable factors.
+This makes it a not-so-stable affair for those in farming to make money.

 That said, constructing a commercial greenhouse is not a walk in the park.
 It requires a significant financial investment.
-Below is a breakdown of the commercial greenhouse construction costs per square foot and the factors that determine the cost.
+Below is a breakdown of the commercial greenhouse construction costs per square foot and the factors determining the full greenhouse cost.

 How much does it cost to build a commercial greenhouse?
 As mentioned earlier, the scale of investment required to set up a commercial greenhouse is significantly high.

-This explains why many people are afraid to take the leap and construct one.
-For those in the dark, this article will help to shed more light on the Nexus commercial greenhouse construction costs per square foot.
+This explains why many people fear taking the leap and constructing one.
+For those in the dark, greenhouse builders, this article will help to shed more light on the Nexus commercial greenhouse construction costs per square foot.

-Before we get down to the actual cost, it is important to understand the various cost considerations involved in the construction of a commercial greenhouse.
-And, if you also wish to construct one at home, you can check out our greenhouse cost guide for the same.
+Before we get down to the actual cost, it is important to understand the various cost considerations involved in constructing a commercial greenhouse.
+And if you also wish to construct one at home, you can check out our greenhouse cost guide.

-Several factors determine the cost of a commercial greenhouse.
+Several factors determine the entire greenhouse cost.
 The good news is that most of these factors can be adjusted to meet your farming, and more importantly, financial needs.
 As a result, you will be able to build a greenhouse that fits all your requirements and is within your budget.